saturnlighting/literature-review/README.md

 **Abstract**

+<Background>Linear cycling infrastructure at ground level, such as cycle
-<Background>Safe cycling infrastructure have received the bulk of
-research and policy attention in relation to investment in cycling.
-However, localised treatments such as appropriate lighting can have a major impact on cyclability.
+lanes, have received the bulk of research and policy attention in relation to investment in cycling.
+Much less attention has been given to localised treatments such as appropriate lighting or cycle parking which can have a major impact on cyclability.
 There is evidence suggesting that darkness discourages people from cycling.
-This is due to a higher perceived danger of cyclists at night from motorised traffic and personal security, which disproportionately affect women, the elderly, and disadvantaged groups. <Aim>This paper provides a review of the scientific literature that intersects cycling and road lighting to better understand the relationship between both terms. <Method>We used a hybrid systematic and snowballing method.
+This is due to a higher perceived danger of cyclists at night from motorised traffic and personal security, which disproportionately affect women, the elderly, and disadvantaged groups.
+Appropriate road lighting can increase feelings of reassurance, make hazards more visible, and make the cyclist more visible to other road users, which can increase cycling uptake and make it safer and more equitable. <Aim>This paper provides a review of the scientific literature that investigates how road lighting affects cycling uptake. <Method>We used a hybrid systematic and snowballing method.
 TBC studies on several disciplines such as engineering, transport, road safety, and public health were reviewed. <Results>The literature suggests that… Gaps in the literature are… <Conclusion>

 <!-- Linear cycling infrastructure at ground level, such as cycle lanes, have received the bulk of research and policy attention in relation to investment in cycling.  -->
 <!-- However, localised treatments such as appropriate lighting and cycle parking can have a major impact on cyclability.  -->